Aurcereal/WaterSimulation/README.md

 # PBR Rendered Fluid Simulation
 ---

-TODO: clickable vid to brekadown with icon on it like stylization readme, or just a short vid of one scene integrated i ngithub

 https://github.com/user-attachments/assets/0193b138-dc22-41c0-a666-946e171a1ed9

 During the summer of 2025, I made a realtime fluid simulation and renderer in Unity.
 The features include